 If you have survived parenting to the toddler years, you must have a punishment routine in place.
 If you haven’t, then you should implement one ASAP.

-The most important part of punishment is that you MUST follow through on all threats.
+The most important part of the punishment is that you MUST follow through on all threats.
 Toddlers will smell your weakness.

 Recently, I was in an airport on my way to vacation and I overheard an argument between a toddler and a parent.
 I heard the parent threaten: